-After a Unit Owner has failed to cure a violation which threatens public safety or health within seventy-two (72) hours of being provided written notice of such violation, the Association may fine the Unit Owner fifty dollars (\$50.00) every other day until the violation is cured and may turn over to an attorney to file suit.
+After a Unit Owner has failed to cure a violation which threatens public safety and health within seventy-two (72) hours of being provided written notice of such violation, the Association may fine the Unit Owner fifty dollars (\$50.00) every other day until the violation is cured and may turn over to an attorney to file suit.
 Any fine notice shall notify the Unit Owner that failure to cure may result in a fine every other day and only one hearing shall be held.

-16. Fine Schedule for Violations that do not Threaten Public Safety or Health.
-The following fine schedule has been adopted for all covenant violations that do not threaten public safety or health.
-The total amount of fines imposed per violation may not exceed five hundred dollars (\$500.00):
+16. Fine Schedule for Violations that do not Threaten Public Safety and Health.
+The following fine schedule has been adopted for all covenant violations that do not threaten public safety and health:

-First notice of violation Warning letter Up to ten (10) days to comply No fine
+First notice of violationWarning letterWith no fine can give ten (10) days to fix.

-Second notice of violation Initial Letter (¶7)

-(of same covenant or rule) \$250.00

-Thirty (30) days to comply
+Second notice of violationSecond Letter (¶7)(of same covenant or rule)\$250.00Must give thirty (30) days to fix.

-Third notice of violation Second Letter (¶8)

-(of same covenant or rule) \$250.00 Additional thirty (30) days to comply
+Third notice of violationThird Letter (¶8)(of same covenant or rule)\$250.00Must give an additional thirty (30) days.

-The Association may turn over any violation to the Association's attorney to take appropriate legal action once the two (2) thirty (30) day periods described above have expired.
+The Association may turn over any violation after sixty (60) days has passed to the Association's attorney to take appropriate legal action.

-17. Waiver of Fines.
+- 17. Waiver of Fines.
 The Board may waive all, or any portion, of the fines if, in its sole discretion, such waiver is appropriate under the circumstances.
-Additionally, the Board may condition waiver of the entire fine, or any portion thereof, upon the violation being resolved and staying in compliance with the Articles, Declaration, Bylaws or Rules.

-- 18. Other Enforcement Means.
+Additionally, the Board may condition waiver of the entire fine, or any portion thereof, upon the violation being resolved and staying in compliance with the Articles, Declaration, Bylaws or Rules. - 18.
+Other Enforcement Means.
 This fine schedule and enforcement process is adopted in addition to all other enforcement means which are available to the Association through its Declaration, Bylaws, Articles of Incorporation and Colorado law.
 The use of this process does not preclude the Association from using any other enforcement means. - 19.
 Definitions.
 Unless otherwise defined in this Policy, initially capitalized or terms defined in the Declaration shall have the same meaning herein. - 20.
 Supplement to Law.
 The provisions of this Policy shall be in addition to and in supplement of the terms and provisions of the Declaration and the law of the State of Colorado governing the community. - 21.
 Amendment.
 This Policy may be amended from time to time by the Board of Directors.